storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 ## About this plugin version branch

-Free enterprise version with performance improvements for Android - legacy common version branch (supports Windows 8.1/Windows Phone 8.1 along with Android/iOS/macOS/Windows 10 UWP) with ~~FUTURE TODO~~ limited extra features _(FUTURE TBD pre-populated database support)_, using the `before_plugin_install` hook to fetch the sqlite3 component dependencies from npm.
+Free enterprise version with performance improvements for Android - legacy common version branch (supports Windows 8.1/Windows Phone 8.1 along with Android/iOS/macOS/Windows 10 UWP) with ~~FUTURE TODO~~ limited extra features (FUTURE TODO pre-populated database support), using the `before_plugin_install` hook to fetch the sqlite3 component dependencies from npm.

 <!-- END About this plugin version branch -->

-## WARNING: Multiple SQLite problem on Android
+## WARNING: Multiple SQLite problem

 This plugin uses non-standard [litehelpers / Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) sqlite database access implementation on Android.
 In case an application access the SAME database using multiple plugins there is a risk of data corruption (ref: [litehelpers/Cordova-sqlite-storage#626](https://github.com/litehelpers/Cordova-sqlite-storage/issues/626)) as described in <http://ericsink.com/entries/multiple_sqlite_problem.html> and <https://www.sqlite.org/howtocorrupt.html>.